 Marketing Club Guest Speaker

 The goal of the Marketing Club is to provide students with the training and tools they will need to succeed in the marketing profession.
 Students work with local, regional and national companies by conducting marketing research and spearheading various projects, which helps them gain hands-on experience outside of the classroom.
 They also host speakers from a variety of different companies and organizations throughout the semester.
-This fall the club will be hosting Miranda Rios, Talent Acquisition Specialist from PLS Logistics Services in Jacksonville, FL.
-Ms. Rios will be talking about job opportunities for students after graduation.
-Wall 119 November 13th at 6PM
+The schedule for the spring coming soon.

 Beta Gamma Sigma Speaker Series

 Each semester Beta Gamma Sigma, the Business Honor Society, hosts a variety of guest speakers in the local area and other business leaders.
 The speakers share their personal stories, provide career advice, and share valuable business insights.
 These sessions also provide a great opportunity to interact and network with fellow students, faculty, and business professionals.
 The schedule of speakers coming soon.